kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 #### Notes on the Folder Structure

-Git ignores the following folders:<br>
+Git ignores the folder:<br>
-protein/data/<br>
+*protein/data/*

 datasets/OGB/ogbn_proteins/

 *protein/data/* should contain the protein sequences from the STRING database.

+Additional important directories are:

+- OGB
+-- This is where the original dataset (downloaded from OGB) is located.
+-- In the config files, the dataset path is set to */home/USER/Desktop/OGB/ogbn_proteins*.
+- Models
+-- This is where the node encoder (ESM) models are located.
-*datasets/OGB/ogbn_proteins/* is intended to contain the OGBN-Proteins dataset, but this path can be changed.
+-- In the config files, the model paths are under */home/USER/Desktop/Models/<MODEL_NAME>/*. is intended to contain the OGBN-Proteins dataset, but this path can be changed.

 ## Running the Experiments